Half Moon Bay high school surfers have their pick of world class waves

 "The coolest thing about having a surf team is having the opportunity to surf these world-class waves in Santa Cruz with three other people."

-Like many high school athletes, Sutherland and his teammates use the sport is an outlet.
+Like many high school athletes, Sutherland and his teammates use the sport as an outlet.

 "The ocean is my sanctuary to be honest," Dedon Prince, a senior on the Half Moon High surf team, said.